 Our ontology was built on a wealth of data, however, lessons learned by AI elsewhere have their limitations, at the end of the day no two companies are the same.
 Therefore, the true potential of AI lies in learning what works for your organization.

 To achieve this, you need a system that is not just intelligent but also under your control.
 Most tech companies take a black-box approach to machine learning, meaning you can’t change or visualize how AI weights different things.
 This can result in bias becoming ingrained in your processes.

 The potential benefits of machine learning are incredible.
 You just need to ensure there are systems in place that can stop the spread of systemic bias.

 Avature AI uses a white-box approach, at all times your HR teams can see and change what are the variables our algorithms are considering.
-This makes it basically impossible for errors to remain undetected for years, like it happened at Amazon.
+This makes it basically impossible for errors to remain undetected for years, as it happened at Amazon.